Key takeaways

 - Headline sights: the Tianmen cave / Heaven’s Gate arch, the 999 steps, cliff-edge glass skywalks, and the 99-bend Tongtian Avenue.

-- Allow a full day; go a weekday Apr–Jun or Sep–Nov and arrive by 8am — avoid the Oct 1–7 Golden Week (2–3h queues).
+- Allow a full day; it’s real-name timed-entry (book in English on Trip.com, passport at the gate).
+Go a weekday Apr–Jun or Sep–Nov, arrive by 8am, and avoid the Oct 1–7 Golden Week (2–3h queues).

 What Tianmen Mountain is